-Glen Zeilder: Both a Pastor of a church and a Chaplain in a Long-Term Care facility in Toronto.
+Glen Zeidler: Both a Pastor of a church and a Chaplain in a Long-Term Care facility in Toronto.
 Glen’s passion is to provide spiritual guidance throughout the dementia journey.
 Glen also experienced dementia first-hand with his mother.

 Mona Lancaster: Founding member of Memory Lane Home Living.
 Her background is in Psychology/Sociology and the mental health field.
 She is currently completing a Geriatric Certificate from McMaster University.
 Mona experienced dementia with her mother and found great support from the “Alzheimer’s Support Group of York Region.”